svenvg93/svenvg93.github.io/_posts/2025-05-15-setup-ansible.md

 - Structured your first Ansible project
 - Written and executed a basic playbook

-From here, you can expand your automation toolkit — manage dotfiles, configure services, apply security hardening, and much more — all from your terminal.
+From here, you can expand your automation toolkit — and in the next parts of this series, we’ll dive into Ansible roles, playbooks,handlers, and Vault to help you build scalable, secure, and maintainable playbooks for your homelab.